codepath/android_guides/Android-Unit-and-Integration-testing.md

 }
 ```

 Tests in Android are organized into their own projects.
 A test project is a directory in which you create a test application that contains unit test source files that run on top of the Android SDK.
 In a default Gradle project, the source code for your app is typically located in the `app/src/main/java` folder.
-The source code for your local unit tests must be placed under a `app/src/test/java/folder`.
+The source code for your local unit tests would then be placed under a `app/src/test/java/folder`.
 See the [setup instructions](http://developer.android.com/training/testing/unit-testing/local-unit-tests.html#setup) from the official Android documentations for more information.

-The Android testing API provides hooks into the Android component and application life cycle.
+The Android testing API also provides hooks into the Android component and application life cycle.
 These hooks are called the instrumentation API and allow your tests to control the life cycle events.
 The Android instrumentation API allows you to run the test project and the normal Android project in the same process so that the test project can call methods of the Android project directly.
+These tests should be placed in `app/src/androidTest/java/folder` instead of `app/src/test/java/folder`.

+Note
 #### Creating a Test Project

 Let's try testing a very simple application called [SimpleApp](https://github.com/codepath/android-simple-app).
 This app is just two activities.
 The first (`FirstActivity`) has a text field and a button.
 When you type in the text field and hit the button, a `SecondActivity` appears that displays the text entered.